27 Best Travel Planning Tools and Apps

 First, put yourself in a “plan to travel mindset.”
 Next, research the best travel planning tools you can find to help you plan a trip that will be truly memorable.

-From logging on to Google Maps to get directions anywhere to using booking.com for hotel bookings and rental cars to knowing where to go for cheap flights.
-It pays to have the best apps and travel tools to ensure your best trip.
+From logging on to Google Maps to get directions anywhere, to using booking.com for hotel bookings and rental cars, to knowing where to go for cheap flights.

-Here are some of the best travel planning tools and apps we’ve identified, contributed by frequent travelers to help you with your travel plans for your next trip.
-Most are available in the App store.
+Here are some of the best travel planning tools and apps we’ve identified, contributed by frequent travelers, to help you with your travel plans for your next trip.
+Most are available in the App Store.

 Best Travel Planning Tools and Apps